 “Sound mind and memory” means that the testator knows what he is doing when making a will, what he owns, and the meaning and effect of the will.
 NY EPTL § 3-1.1.

 Even people suffering from mental illness or cognitive defects can be considered of “sound mind.”
+It all depends on the law’s definition of what is a testator in a will.
 And even testators who usually lack capacity may be proven to have legal capacity to make a will during a “lucid interval.”

 Do you as a testator have a sound mind and memory to make a valid will?

 - You are of old age but you are still aware what your property is and what you want to leave to each person after you die.

 - You are forgetful but you have a clear memory of your family members and your property.